av3000/av-docs/docs/frontend/testing/index.md

 - Can include testing at the component level (for example, React components) or the integration between different modules.
 - Verifies that a set of units interact correctly, typically including some level of dependency (like services, databases, or APIs).

-### 4 Reasons Component Testing is Hard ( In Angular)
+#### 4 Reasons Component Testing is Hard ( In Angular)

 Mostly all reasons happen because of the need to handle manually processing which in application code are handled for us.

 1. Configuration of testing module.
-   Its something that we cannot just simply eliminate, because we need it to defince which dependencies we want and do not want to mock.
+   Its something that we cannot just simply eliminate, we cannot automatize it, because we need to define which dependencies we want and do not want to mock.
 The complexity comes from Angular itself because we need to know about relationship of components, how services behave, what is it providing and other possible dependencies.

 2. Asynchrony.
    In our test we have to know at which lines of code internally triggering asynchronous tasks because inside of our test we need to manage them, we need to use fakeAsync together with tick or similar approach where we acknowledge the existing async tasks running, run them now synchronously and then we continue.